baptistebisson/damian-pagination-php/README.md

 ### Installation without Composer

-If you do not use Composer to install this package, you will have to manually "require" before using this package.
+If you do not use Composer, you must manually require the necessary files before using this package.
 Example:

 ```php
 <?php